leanstore/leanstore/share_libs/libpqxx/include/pqxx/doc/getting-started.md

 and the _result_.

 They fit together as follows:

 * You connect to the database by creating a `pqxx::connection` object (see
-  @ref connection).
+  @ref connections).

-* You create a transaction object (see @ref transaction) operating on that connection.
+* You create a transaction object (see @ref transactions) operating on that connection.
 You'll usually want the `pqxx::work` variety.

   Once you're done you call the transaction's `commit` function to make its